NTag/lyrics.ovh/README.md

 # lyrics.ovh: Only the lyrics

-The website is available here: https://lyrics.ovh.
+Source of the website https://lyrics.ovh which allows you to find the lyrics for a song quickly and without ads.

+A Chrome Extension is also available, thanks to Varal7: https://github.com/Varal7/lyrics-chrome-extension.

 ## API documentation

+An API is available to get the lyrics of a song.
-The documentation of the API is available on Apiary.io: http://docs.lyricsovh.apiary.io/.
+The documentation is available on Apiary.io: http://docs.lyricsovh.apiary.io/.

 ## How to start
 ```